 Introduction

-This document provides a step-by-step guide to configure Oloid EAM (External Authentication Method) within Azure Active Directory (Azure AD).
-The integration enables seamless authentication by combining Oloid's passwordless authentication capabilities with Azure AD's robust identity management.
+This document provides a step-by-step guide to configure Oloid EAM (External Authentication Method) within Microsoft Entra ID.
+The integration enables seamless authentication by combining Oloid's passwordless authentication capabilities with Microsoft Entra ID's robust identity management.

 By following the outlined configuration process, you can set up Oloid as an external MFA provider for secure and efficient user access to enterprise applications.